Brian Littrell: Relationships

+On September 11, 2001, Leighanne was scheduled to board American Airlines Flight 11, which was later hijacked and flown into the World Trade Center as part of the 9/11 attacks.
+Leighanne Littrell had canceled her flight the previous night.
+On November 26, 2002, they had their son Baylee Thomas Wylee Littrell, who is now pursuing a similar path as his father's in the entertainment industry.

-As of 2022, the family lives in Alpharetta, Georgia, near Atlanta, having been there since 2000 soon after Littrell and his wife got engaged.
+As of 2024, the family lives in Alpharetta, Georgia, near Atlanta, having been there since 2000, soon after Littrell and his wife got engaged.

 Littrell stated during a show in Georgia on the DNA World Tour that his wife lost her mother from a heart condition in June 2022 and was a matriarch to him and the family.

 Health issues

 Littrell was born with a congenital heart condition, making him susceptible to infections.
-He was diagnosed with a heart murmur at 6 weeks old.
-At 5 years old, he was hospitalized for two months due to a bacterial infection.
+He was diagnosed with a heart murmur when he was six weeks old.
+At age five, he was hospitalized for two months due to a bacterial infection.
 Due to his hospitalization, Littrell was held back in school and had to repeat the first grade.

-In November 1997, doctors found his heart condition had caused his heart to enlarge considerably.
-Still, he underwent open-heart surgery on May 8, 1998 (which would be referenced by his scenes in the band's music video for "Show Me the Meaning of Being Lonely").
-He later established the Brian Littrell Healthy Heart Club, a non-profit organization assisting children with heart conditions through medical, financial, and practical help.
+In November 1997, doctors found that Littrell's heart condition had caused his heart to enlarge considerably.
+Littrell postponed open-heart surgery to meet touring obligations.
+He underwent open-heart surgery on May 8, 1998.
+Littrell's surgery was referred to in his scenes in the band's music video for "Show Me the Meaning of Being Lonely."
+He later established the Brian Littrell Healthy Heart Club, a non-profit organization assisting children with heart conditions.

-In October 2009, Littrell became infected with swine flu, causing the cancellation of the Backstreet Boys This Is Us promotional tour.
+In October 2009, Littrell became infected with swine flu, causing the cancellation of the Backstreet Boys' This Is Us promotional tour.

-In the 2015 documentary film, Littrell revealed his 2011 diagnosis of vocal tension dysphonia and dystonia.
-He continues to work with a therapist to help improve his condition.
+In the 2015 documentary film Backstreet Boys: Show 'Em What You're Made Of, Littrell revealed his 2011 diagnosis of vocal tension dysphonia and dystonia.
+He has worked with a therapist to help improve his condition.

 Religious beliefs

-A devout Christian, Littrell has stated he believes it is the duty of Christians to be open about their faith, saying, "I think as Christians we need to join hands and mount up together and lift God up and talk about our faith publicly and talk about all of the things God has done for us in our life to touch other people."
-Littrell, who has been born again since the age of 8, has said that he attributes his success in life to God, and that his faith has always been "the utmost important thing" in his life.
+A devout Christian, Littrell has stated he believes Christians have to be open about their faith, saying, "I think as Christians we need to join hands and mount up together and lift God up and talk about our faith publicly and talk about all of the things God has done for us in our life to touch other people."
+Littrell, who has been born again since the age of 8, has said that he attributes his success in life to God and that his faith has always been "the utmost important thing" in his life.